cybrskunk/KoGaMa/README.md

+# Update V3

+As of September 22nd, 2025 I have officially given up on continuing the legacy of KoGaMa-Related contributions on my side.
+All files, those that I held private for my group of friends, as well as the unpublished releases are stored in here from today.
+Greetings from Simon and the entirety of DVRKZ.

+~~##Update~~
-# 4TH AUGUST 2024: UPDATE.
+~~4TH AUGUST 2024: UPDATE.~~
-Due to the recent spike of activity in skidded stealers, my sample has been taken down.
+~~Due to the recent spike of activity in skidded stealers, my sample has been taken down.
 It was meant as an educational project, not a tool to be overshared and used for harm.
-The specific sample is the property of DVRKZ.
+The specific sample is the property of DVRKZ.~~

-People who were seen using my sample to cause harm:
-- bialasss
-- Inversion
-- Foshon
-- and a few different players who will not be named here.
-Giving you attention is not worth it. :)

-## Check my other repos!

-[UtilifyV2](https://github.com/cybrskunk/Utilify)  - utility addon meaning to boost the experience on website.
-[PreventStealerV2](https://github.com/cybrskunk/PreventStealer)  - addon specifically made to help testing out waters whether another website-addon is malicious.